Optimal and parameter-free gradient minimization methods for convex and nonconvex optimization

 \subsection{Organization of the paper}

-We start with the discussion of gradient minimization for unconstrained convex problems in \cref{sec:unconstrained}.
+We start with the discussion on gradient minimization for unconstrained convex problems in Section~\ref{sec:unconstrained}.
 In this section, we describe the accumulative regularization strategy and perform the complexity analysis under the assumption that problem parameters like the Lipschitz constant $L$ and distance to optimal solutions are known.
-In \cref{sec:constrained}, we show that our proposed accumulative regularization strategy can be extended to study problems with constrained feasible sets, composite and/or nested optimization structures.
-In \cref{sec:pf}, we propose a parameter-free accumulative regularization (AR) algorithm that can be called to solve unconstrained convex problems without the knowledge of any problem parameter.
-In \cref{sec:sc}, we show that by restarting the AR algorithms, we can design a parameter-free strongly convex accumulative regularization (SCAR) algorithm that solves the strongly convex and unconstrained problems with optimal complexity.
-In \cref{sec:NCAR}, we show that the SCAR algorithm can be called iteratively to solve nonconvex problems.
-We propose a nonconvex acceleration through strongly convex accumulative regularization (NASCAR) algorithm that is able to solve nonconvex problems with optimal complexity.
-Some concluding remarks are made in \cref{sec:conclusion}.
+In Section~\ref{sec:constrained}, we show that our proposed accumulative regularization strategy can be extended to solve problems with constrained feasible sets, composite and/or nested optimization structures.
+In Section~\ref{sec:pf}, we propose a parameter-free accumulative regularization (AR) algorithm that can be called to solve unconstrained convex problems without the knowledge of any problem parameter.
+In Section~\ref{sec:sc}, we show that by restarting the AR algorithms, we can design a parameter-free strongly convex accumulative regularization (SCAR) algorithm that solves the strongly convex and unconstrained problems with optimal complexity.
+In Section~\ref{sec:NCAR}, we show that the SCAR algorithm can be called iteratively to solve nonconvex problems with best known so-far complexity bounds, and in Section~\ref{sec:NCAR_PF} we propose a parameter-free nonconvex acceleration through strongly convex accumulative regularization (NASCAR) algorithm to achieve the same gradient complexity.
+Some concluding remarks are made in Section~\ref{sec:conclusion}.